arXiv/arxiv-docs/help/moderation/index.md

 It is possible to appeal the classification of an announced article or the decision to decline a submission.
 In some cases, we may require that a paper be accepted for publication in a conventional journal before an appeal is considered.
 Note that some works that have been published or accepted by a journal may still be declined at arXiv’s discretion.

-If you disagree with a moderation decision, you may [appeal](appeals) to moderation for your desired outcome.
+If you disagree with a moderation decision, you may [appeal](appeals) for your desired outcome.

 <span id="who-are-the-moderators"></span>
 ## Who are arXiv moderators?